 - Personally inviting prospects and customers to meet you at the event

 Other great ways to make your business stand out include using social media to share what your company will be featuring at the event.
 This is especially effective if you are launching a new product or holding live product demonstrations.

 At the event

 Plant the seed with banners.
 Strategically placed business banners can capture attention before people even enter the venue.
-Use colorful designs.
+Use colorful and unique designs.
 Keep the content to a minimum.
 Make the text large and easy to read.
 If you have a booth, be sure to include your booth number and location.